NVIDIA/cuda-samples/Samples/3_CUDA_Features/README.md

 This sample demonstrates basic use of stream priorities.

 ### [tf32TensorCoreGemm](./tf32TensorCoreGemm)
 A CUDA sample demonstrating tf32 (e8m10) GEMM computation using the Warp Matrix Multiply and Accumulate (WMMA) API introduced with CUDA 11 in Ampere chip family tensor cores for faster matrix operations.
-This sample also uses async copy provided by cuda pipeline interface for gmem to shmem async loads which improves kernel performance and reduces register presssure.
+This sample also uses async copy provided by cuda pipeline interface for gmem to shmem async loads which improves kernel performance and reduces register pressure.

 ### [warpAggregatedAtomicsCG](./warpAggregatedAtomicsCG)
 This sample demonstrates how using Cooperative Groups (CG) to perform warp aggregated atomics to single and multiple counters, a useful technique to improve performance when many threads atomically add to a single or multiple counters.